What is Rules as Code?

 What are the sorts of things people mean when they call their approach Rules as Code?

+What complicates any answer is that RaC is a movement or general idea rather than a specific tool, and the term is used by different people to cover a broad range of approaches which sometimes are not compatible with each other.
 Some people use RaC to mean almost any effort to digitise the rules in any legislation (or even any government policy or regulator’s guidance).
-But that dilutes it to the point where it is the same as “computational law”, or even where it covers what all tax and social security departments have already been doing for decades with their computer programs.
+But that dilutes it to the point where it is the same as “computational law” (see below), or even where it covers the computer programs that all tax and social security departments have already been using for decades to run their calculations.

+One way to make sense of this, when looking at an approach described as RaC, is to try to find what makes that approach different from existing coding or wider computational law.
+There is not just a single magic test for that difference.
 But there are some common themes shared by most people who use the term, each of which forms a spectrum along which different people position their different takes on what they mean by RaC.

 • Open publication - People who use the expression RaC commonly also mean that the coding will be published in some way, to some degree and for some purposes.
 Some who have a strong tech focus will see this as an afterthought rather than a defining feature of RaC.
 Others see RaC as having a mission to enhance democracy, and believe open source principles and full publication will enable the public to comment more easily during policy formation and suggest changes after enactment.